Financial-Times/engineering-progression/site/pages/faq.md

 ## There are no competencies for Principal Engineer.
 Why is this?

 The Product & Technology Executive/Technology Leadership Group made a decision in 2018: Principal roles and beyond must have a position open and advertised.
-The promotions board therefore plays no role in deciding who becomes a Principal Engineer, so there are no competencies defined at this stage.
 The recruiting manager for each Principal Engineer role defines what the criteria for that role will be.